ibm-cloud-docs/containers/cs_storage_block_vpc.md

 ## Setting up encryption for your VPC Block Storage
 {: #vpc-block-encryption}

 Use {{site.data.keyword.keymanagementservicelong}} to create a private root key that you use in your VPC Block Storage instance to encrypt data as it is written to the storage.
-After you create the private root key, create a custom storage class with your root key and then use this storage class to provision your VPC Block Storage instance.
+After you create the private root key, create a custom storage class or a Kubernetes secret with your root key and then use this storage class or secret to provision your VPC Block Storage instance.
 {: shortdesc}

 1. [Create a {{site.data.keyword.keymanagementserviceshort}} service instance](/docs/services/key-protect?topic=key-protect-provision#provision).